 Mediator Pakistan urges Trump to extend Iran deadline

-Pakistan's Prime Minister Shehbaz Sharif urged a two-week extension, saying diplomatic efforts were “progressing steadily” and needed more time.
+Prime Minister Shehbaz Sharif has called for a two-week extension, saying diplomatic efforts were “progressing steadily” and needed more time.

 ISLAMABAD: Pakistan's prime minister, who is playing a key mediating role in the Middle East conflict, on Wednesday (Apr 8) urged US President Donald Trump to extend his deadline for massive strikes on Iran by two weeks.